 - In 2012, Jim was picked by Indiana Super Lawyers as one of the top 50 lawyers in the State of Indiana.

 - Jim was inducted in 2008 as a Fellow into the Litigation Counsel of America, a trial lawyer honorary consisting of less than one-half of one per cent of American lawyers.

 - Jim has been selected for inclusion in “The Best Lawyers in America” since its inception from 1987 through 2017.

-- Jim was voted an “Indiana Super Lawyer” by his peers every year from its inception from 2004 through 201
+- Jim has been voted as an “Indiana Super Lawyer” by his peers every year from its inception from 2004 through 2021.

 Other Professional Appointments:

 - Jim has served on the Editorial Board of Bankruptcy Law and Litigation Report, a widely respected, nationally published, monthly newsletter containing information and analysis of current case law and developments in the field of bankruptcy law.

 - Jim previously served as a member of the Panel of Trustees for the United States Bankruptcy Court, Southern District of Indiana, Indianapolis Division, 1979 1987